If you're still treating sustainability as a "nice-to-have" in facility management, you're already behind.

 1. Green Infrastructure

 Runoff from stormwater is a significant cause of water pollution, particularly in urban areas.
-It can cause flooding in streets and buildings, which leads to dangerous driving conditions, causes substantial property damage, and carries trash, bacteria, heavy metals, and other pollutants through storm sewers into local waterways.
+It can cause flooding in streets and buildings, leading to dangerous driving conditions, causing substantial property damage, and carrying trash, bacteria, heavy metals, and other pollutants through storm sewers into local waterways.

 Green infrastructure filters and absorbs stormwater where it falls.
 Many communities are increasingly installing green infrastructure systems to bolster their capacity to manage stormwater and meet this challenge.
 By doing so, communities are becoming more resilient and achieving environmental, social, and economic benefits.

-Green infrastructure involves landscaping and designing systems that manage stormwater through plants and soil in urban areas to control stormwater absorption.
-By encouraging the growth of plants in urban areas, green infrastructure helps lower the heat-island effect produced by heat-absorbing pavements and metallic street furniture.
+Green infrastructure involves landscaping and designing systems that manage stormwater in urban areas through plants and soil to enhance absorption.
+By encouraging plant growth in urban areas, green infrastructure helps mitigate the urban heat island effect caused by heat-absorbing pavements and metallic street furniture.
 Plants also improve air quality in urban areas by absorbing carbon dioxide.

 2. Electrochromic Glass

-Also known as smart glass, electrochromic glass uses a tiny gust of electricity to charge ions on a window layer and alter the light it reflects.
-Unlike the already present low-emittance windows, which block some solar radiation, electrochromic glass allows you to choose the amount of light you want to stop using intelligent building control systems.
+Also known as smart glass, electrochromic glass uses a tiny electric current to charge ions in a window layer, altering the light it reflects.
+Unlike existing low-emittance windows, which block some solar radiation, electrochromic glass lets you choose how much light to block with intelligent building control systems.

 Smart glass continues to become better suited for commercial use.
 For example, future skyscrapers will likely have windows that tint automatically during the daytime and become transparent at night.
 Proponents of electrochromic glass say the technology could reduce a building's heating, ventilation, and air conditioning costs by 25%.